Gene is a business leader and expert on banking regulation, risk management, and fiscal policy who founded Promontory in 2001.

 As a former federal regulator and banker, Gene is thoroughly attuned to the issues involved in revamping the regulatory framework to withstand future shocks.
 Under his leadership, Promontory has become synonymous with excellence in compliance and risk management, and is renowned for its ability to help financial companies resolve their most pressing challenges.

-While he was Comptroller, Gene served as Chairman of the Federal Financial Institutions Examination Council (FFIEC), a member of the Basel Committee on International Bank Supervision, a Director of the Federal Deposit Insurance Corporation (FDIC), and Chairman of the Neighborhood Reinvestment Corporation.
+While he was comptroller, Gene served as chairman of the Federal Financial Institutions Examination Council, a member of the Basel Committee on International Bank Supervision, a director of the Federal Deposit Insurance Corporation, and chairman of the Neighborhood Reinvestment Corporation.

 As CEO of Promontory, Gene was writing and speaking regularly about the breakdown of credit discipline and emerging problems with mortgage lending for more than two years before the extent of the troubles became widely acknowledged in 2008.
 Notably, he co-authored (with Paul Volcker and Nicholas Brady) a watershed Wall Street Journal op-ed in September 2008 that fundamentally altered the tone of the debate over what was then called “the subprime crisis.”
 The article helped to rally bipartisan support for decisive governmental action to deal with what was still an unfolding financial crisis.

 Gene was born in Brooklyn, New York, and raised in York, Pennsylvania.
-He graduated magna cum laude from Haverford College and received a scholarship to Oxford University, where he earned a M.A. as a Keasbey Fellow.
-He holds a J.D. from Yale University, where he was editor of the Yale Law Journal and chairman of Yale Legislative Services.
+He graduated magna cum laude from Haverford College and received a scholarship to Oxford University, where he earned a Master of Arts degree as a Keasbey Fellow.
+He holds a Juris Doctor from Yale University, where he was editor of the Yale Law Journal and chairman of Yale Legislative Services.